1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 The following picture shows a close up view of the printhead of the **Neo** from the front view.
 At the bottom you can see the blue silicone sock of the heater block with the nozzle in the middle and the orange tip of the ABL sensor at the right side.

 !!! question inline end
     Do you own a Kobra **Go** and want to contribute?
-That would be great! <br> I'd need pictures of the printhead like the ones I show here of the **Neo**, so people can see the difference between those two models.
-Just send me an email to `3dneo (at) quantentunnel.de` - thank you!
+That would be great! <br> I'd need pictures of the printhead like the ones I show here of the **Neo**, so people can see the difference between those two models like the shape and the position of the ABL sensor. <br> Just send me an email to `3dneo (at) quantentunnel.de` - thank you!

 ![Neo printhead front view](../assets/images/head_neo-front_web.jpg)